grpc/proposal/A71-xds-fallback.md

 ## Proposal

-Instead of using a global XdsClient instance, gRPC will use a shared XdsClient instance for each data plane target.
+Modify gRPC to use a shared XdsClient instance for each data plane target instead of using ai single global XdsClient instance.
 In other words, if there are two channels created for the target "xds:foo", they will share one XdsClient instance, but if another channel is created for "xds:bar", it will use a different XdsClient instance.

-This way if some resource for "xds:bar" is missing, only that XdsClient will switch to a fallback server and refetch the resources or resubscribe to resource change notifications. "xds:foo" will still be using cached resources obtained from the primary server.
+This way if some resource for "xds:bar" is not available in cache, only that XdsClient will switch to a fallback server and refetch the resources or resubscribe to resource change notifications. "xds:foo" will still be using cached resources obtained from the primary server.

 ### Reservations about using the fallback server data